Pennsylvania Microgrower Application

 What Does the Microgrower License Include

-As a microgrower in Pennsylvania, you are allowed to grow cannabis in your own home where you live, and no other spaces are permitted for cannabis growth.
-You can grow the seeds that are falling under the Pennsylvania regulations and any seeds that are not complying with official standards must be destroyed and removed.
+As a homegrower in Pennsylvania, you are not allowed to grow cannabis in your own home where you live, nor are any other spaces permitted for cannabis growth.
+You cannot grow the seeds that are falling under the Pennsylvania regulations and any seeds that are not complying with official standards must be destroyed and removed.

 All of the future microgrowers can apply for the license if they meet the Commonwealth regulations.
 The department will inspect each element of the application and decide whether you can get a license or not.
 To apply, you must read the Commonwealth act related to cannabis growth for microgrowers.
 If you can meet the requirements, you may be obtained with the necessary microgrower license.

-Many microgrowers grow cannabis plants in their homes, but the number of plants is above the regulated number.
-In Pennsylvania, microgrowers are allowed to have up to 150 plants that are complying with the standards.
-If the number of plants exceeds this limit, the plants must be destroyed.
+No microgrowers grow cannabis under the medical marijuana act in PA.
+Perhaps one day in the recreational marijuana market for Pennsylvania, microgrowers will be allowed to have up to 150 plants that are complying with the standards.
+If the number of plants exceeds this limit, the plants must be destroyed because even medical marijuana is a controlled substance under federal law.
+Plus, the cannabis industry is a compliance game.

 In Pennsylvania, if you are over the age of 21, you are allowed to grow up to six cannabis plants in your home for personal use.
 When you want to grow a larger number of plants, you can apply for a license.
 As a microgrower, you may later sell the cannabis to a processor or dispensary.